JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1a32274c2c8ee987aadfacdf1fd9c6d31a.md

 * *in* **first**

-    The iterator pointing to the first element to be transferred.
+    The iterator to the first element to be transferred.

 * *in* **last**

-    The iterator pointing to the one-past-last element to be transferred.
+    The iterator to the one-past-last element to be transferred.